EGA-archive/phenopackets-to-BFF/README.md

 - Timestamp: Specific date and time
 - TimeInterval: Time interval

-In contrast, the Beacon schema defines collectionDate as the "Date of biosample collection in ISO8601 format" and expects a simple string.
+In contrast, the Beacon schema defines biosamples.collectionDate as the "Date of biosample collection in ISO8601 format" and expects a simple string.

 To maximize data retention, the tool converts the collectionData from Phenopackets to a string and stores it in the collectionDate property of Beacon.
 While this approach does not fully align with the intended collectionDate field usage, it ensures valuable data is not lost.